 Workers have a duty to co-operate in their early and safe return to work, including the duty to communicate with their employer.
 In this case, call and advise the adjudicator assigned to the claim that the worker is not co-operating in his return to work.

 I don’t believe the worker was injured as he claimed.
 The WSIB granted him benefits.
 How do I object?

-Complete and submit the WSIB’s Intent to Object form, ensuring the WSIB receives it within 30 days of the decision letter date.
+Complete and submit the WSIB’s Intent to Object form, ensuring the WSIB receives it within the time period stated in the decision letter..
 If the Case Manager does not change his/her decision, the WSIB will mail you an Appeal Readiness Form (ARF).
 There are no time limits attached to completing the ARF, and you should only do so when you are genuinely ready to proceed with the appeal.
-If you are seeking formal representation in the appeal process, you should let your experienced representative complete the ARF for you.
-More information is available in the Appeals Services Practice & Procedures document.
+If you are seeking formal representation in the appeal process, you should let the OEA or your representative complete the ARF for you.